vpsg-research/CLTR/README.md

 # CLTR

-This is the code for the paper:
+This is the code for the paper (Pattern Recognition 2025):
 [CLTR: Continual Learning Time-varying Regularization for Robust Classification of Noisy Label Images]
 Authors: Yanhong Li, Zhiqing Guo, Liejun Wang.